LeoBaro/ACSTutorial/README.md

 ### Tutorial 7
 Goal: the README.md gives an overview of the different components types available in ACS

+# Tutorial 8
+Goal: development of two components "Supplier" and "Consumer": the "Supplier" component communicates with the "Consumer" component using the ACS' notification channel.

 ## How to start the tutorials
 In order to test TUTORIAL_x's components, you need to: